BVA Eye Test

 Affected x Affected 100% Affected offspring

 For simplicity in having a basic understanding of the needs of the parents that have had DNA tests.
 At least one of the two parents must be Clear.
 If both are clear that is great, if one parent is clear and the other parent is unknown then it will be impossible for the entire genetic code of the disease to pass to the puppies from the unknown result based on the CLEAR parent.
 So basic rule of thumb that least one parent must be clear.
 If a parent is a carrier and the other is not known, then you are risking creating puppies that are going to be affected by that condition (whatever the dna test is testing for).

 Hips can be scored by means of an xray which is sent for assessment to the BVA.
 This can be done when a dog reaches the age of 12 months.
-Currently (November 2011) The BMS (Breed Mean Score) for a Labrador is 14.
+Currently (December 2016) The BMS (Breed Median Score) for hips in the Labrador is 9.
 The scoring of hips can be anything from 0 to 106. (a maximum of 53 points on each hip).
-The score is then added together and must be lower than 14 to meet the breed average.
+The BMS was at 14 in 2011.

 By having health checks done does not guarantee the pups will not get these conditions (other than clear results with dna tests are a guarantee) but hopefully the results can help determine the chances of developing the condition(s) which hopefully if the results are used as a tool the chances are far more reduced than in using an unchecked sire or dam with no medical history to speak of.